Official-Husko/mul-tor/README.md

   A: Check the [Deprecated Sites][164] list.

-  Q: How can i get help?\
+  Q: How can I get help?\
   A: Check the [Wiki][166] for any information that might help you.
 If you can't find the answer there check out the [issues page][4] and if there is none [open one up][167].

   Q: How do I get the API key?\